-Huge crowds aren’t happening.
-So ask yourself, how will you accommodate shoppers, keep everyone safe, abide by local health ordinances, and still keep your business profitable?
+Ask yourself, how will you accommodate shoppers, keep everyone safe, abide by local health ordinances, and still keep your business profitable?
 COVID-19 hygiene measures are a must.
 But also, your focus should likely rest with online sales.
 More on that below.

 2. Skip the traditional early morning rush (but start early)

 Swinging open the doors early in the morning on Black Friday isn’t going to work.
 People can’t line up to shop.
 Keep the timing relaxed.

 In fact, extending the sale period might be a good way to rake in those sales without making it such a timed and high-pressure affair.

 If your area allows indoor shopping, host sales for an entire week instead of on just the weekend after Thanksgiving.

 Companies have rapidly expanded their curbside pickup and buy online, pick up in-store (BOPIS) offerings over the past seven months.
 And, that’s definitely something you should be leveraging on Black Friday, Small Business Saturday, Cyber Monday and throughout the entire holiday season.

 It should be clear on your website what shipping or pickup options are available for every product.
 This necessitates an up-to-date stock inventory system as well.
 If you haven’t invested in this infrastructure yet, do it now.

 4. Prep your online presence